Archaeology - Undergraduate Minor

 • Students may count S grades only in courses in which all grades are S/U.

-• Alternate courses may be substituted with approval of the advisor for the minor.
+• Alternate courses may be substituted with approval of the Anthropology Department Head.